Oswego Cinema 7 coming back to life with the help of an $80,000 grant

-In addition to providing the grant out of a state fund, the city will replace sidewalks and incorporate green space in and around the movie theatre during construction.
-The theatre’s owner, Zurich Cinemas, will pay the $20,000 balance of the $100,000 project.
+In addition to providing the grant out of a state fund, the city will replace sidewalks and incorporate green space in and around the movie theater during construction.
+The theater’s owner, Zurich Cinemas, will pay the $20,000 balance of the $100,000 project.

 Zurich Cinemas did not apply for DRI funding.
 Instead, Barlow said, the city “reached out to the theater owners to propose the project to them and offered the grant funding to help get it done.
 So, they applied after we encouraged them to apply.”